my-cumbria-logo, my-cumbria-logo Toggle navigation

 You will also need to make yourself aware of any differences in the recruitment process.
 Most international businesses will have a similar process at the UK so you can take advantage of the resources on offer via My Career Enriched but they might have a different process that is worth investigating.
 You will also be expected to behave in a certain way during your employment.
 Do your research, find out about the cultural norms and the expectations of your employer.
 The employers’ expectations may differ from your own.

 Make sure you enhance your skills while at university, although an academic degree is important most employers are looking for graduates who can demonstrate that they have transferable skills.
-Research and find out if companies you want to work for value e.g., unpaid volunteering or paid placement.
-If you know what your target company values then you can focus gaining experience they require/ rate the most.
+Research and find out what companies you want to work for value e.g., unpaid volunteering or paid placement.
+If you know what your target company values then you can focus on gaining the experience they require/ rate the most.

 • Language skills

 Whether you are looking to work in the UK or back in your home country, if you are not a native English speaker, employers are likely to expect you to have developed your English skills.
-Speak regularly with native English speakers on your course, in halls of residence, through part time work, volunteering, clubs and societies or other general experiences is a great way for you to enhance your English proficiency.
+Speak regularly with native English speakers on your course, in halls of residence, through part time work, volunteering, clubs and societies or other general experiences is a great way for you to enhance your English language proficiency.
 You might also want to do some additional courses or activities outside of university.
 Here are some links to get you started:

 English Conversation Group Lancaster